Please call Solid Waste Resources at 519-767-0598. Alternatively, review the following checklist to ensure your waste can be collected.

-- Spacing: accessibility; carts must not be behind parked cars and must be at least 1m away from and fixed obstacles.
-Carts need to be accessible to the truck from the street.
+- Spacing/accessibility: avoid placing carts behind parked cars.
+All carts must be at least 1m away from fixed obstacles.
+Carts must be accessible to the truck from the street.

-- Carts not out on time; they must be at the curb by 6:30 a.m. on your collection day.
+- Carts not out on time; carts must be at the curb by 6:30 a.m. on your collection day.

-- Items must be placed loosely inside carts; do not cram them in.
+- Crammed contents: Items must be placed loosely inside carts; do not cram them in.
 Overstuffed carts may not empty completely when tipped into the collection truck.

 - Construction material cannot be placed in carts for collection.